gravitational/teleport/docs/4.2/features/ssh_pam.md

 Teleport currently supports account management and session management.

-## Setting up PAM on a Linux Machine running Teleport.
+## Setting up PAM on a Linux Machine running Teleport

 To enable PAM on a given Linux machine, update `/etc/teleport.yaml` with: